 With our Buddhist Meditation plan for beginners, you will learn the best Buddhist meditation techniques so you can meditate like Buddha.
-And best of all, you’ll learn how you can use those Buddhist meditation techniques for every day happiness, health, and inner peace.
+And best of all, you’ll learn how you can use those Buddhist meditations for every day happiness, health, and inner peace.

 The key to being successful with this meditation plan for beginners is to commit to it.